open-cogsci/osdoc/content/pages/tutorials/capybara.md

 ## Step 9: Define the animal picture

 Open *animal_picture*.
-This will again open a `sketchpad` drawing board.
+This will again open a SKETCHPAD drawing board.
 Now select the image tool by clicking on the button with the aquarium-like icon.
 Click on the center of the screen (0, 0).
 The 'Select file from pool' dialog will appear.
 Select the file `capybara1.png` and click on 'Select'.
 The capybara will now lazily stare at you from the center of the screen.
 But of course, we don't always want to show the same capybara.
 Instead, we want to have the image depend on the variables `animal` and `pic_nr` that we have defined in the *block_loop* (Step 5).

 We can use the basic same trick as we did for *animal_sound*, although things work slightly differently for images.
 First, right-click on the capybara and select 'Edit'.
 This will allow you to edit the following line of OpenSesame script that corresponds to the capybara picture: